Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ### Technical
 - Google Fonts: Used for both fonts within the site.
 - Font awesome: Used for all icons within the site.
 - Django documention: In-depth explanations about django processes.
+- dbdiagram.io: Used to create the data schema.
 ### Images
 - ![Unsplash](https://unsplash.com/)
     Used for home page background image.